Leron33/LGM-GNN/README.md

 ```
 python trainER.py
 ```
+## Pre-trained Models

-Then, a file of the trained model, named 'SeedGNN-model-trained.pth', will be generated and stored in the folder './model'.
+A file of the trained model, named 'SeedGNN-model-trained.pth', will be generated and stored in the folder './model'.

 ## Evaluation

-* To evaluate our model on ER graphs, run:
+* To evaluate our model on ER graphs with varying correlation $s$ in Figure.
+8 and Figure 9, run:
 ```
 python TestERs.py
 ```

-* To evaluate the NTMA algorithm and Degree profile algorithm on ER graphs,run:
+* To evaluate the NTMA algorithm and Degree profile algorithm on ER graphs with varying correlation $s$ in Figure 9, run:
 ```
 python TestERntma.py
 ```